rakibsarowar/html-interview-question/README.md

 console.log(input.value); // Hello World!
  <hr>

  🔹 09.
-What does a DOCTYPE do?
+What does a DOCTYPE do? <br>
 Answer:
 DOCTYPE is an abbreviation for “document type”.
 It is a declaration used in HTML to distinguish between standards mode and quirks mode.
 Its presence tells the browser to render the web page in standards mode.